Juanherrera-123/cogent_frontend/README.md

 Results are saved in a Firestore collection named `resultadosCogent`.
 Edit `src/firebaseConfig.ts` with your Firebase project details before deploying.
+User credentials are synchronized through another collection called `credencialesCogent`.

 ## Sample credentials

-Default demo accounts are defined in `src/config/credentials.json`.
+Default demo accounts are provided via the `VITE_DEMO_CREDENTIALS` environment variable.
+When the application starts it fetches any stored credentials from the `credencialesCogent` collection and merges them with the demo accounts.
-You can adjust or add accounts by editing this file:
+You can adjust the demo accounts by changing `VITE_DEMO_CREDENTIALS`:

 - **Psicóloga**: `psicologa` / `cogent2024`
 - **Sonria**: `sonria` / `sonria123`
 - **Aeropuerto**: `aeropuerto` / `eldorado123`

-In the dashboard's **Empresas** tab you can review all stored credentials, including their passwords.
-Each entry provides **Editar** and **Eliminar** actions. **Eliminar** removes a custom credential from `localStorage` and the table instantly, while **Editar** lets you update the company name, username or password.
+In the dashboard's **Empresas** tab you can review all stored credentials and add, edit or delete them.
+These changes are persisted to Firestore so they are available to all users of the dashboard.